majuss/ecoevolpara/Documentation/debian_test.md

 If the search finds your desired software you can easily install it via:
 ```
-aptitude install $softwarename
+sudo aptitude install $softwarename
 ```

 ---
 **If Aptitude is not installed...**
-... you first need to install Aptitude with the command `sudo apt-get install aptitude`
+... you first need to install Aptitude with the command `sudo apt-get install aptitude`.

 ---